- CUOL Courses

 Carleton University OnLine is a flexible learning platform that offers a wide array of university credit courses.
 Both local students and students at a distance can take advantage of our online courses.
 Whether at home or traveling abroad, finishing a degree, starting one, or studying for interest, you can find the convenience and flexibility you need through Carleton University OnLine.

-CUOL web-based courses are designed to be offered through a course website.
+- designed to be offered through a course website.
 A web course is often made up of modules, including recorded presentations, discussion forums, online activities and assignments.
 Web courses require frequent active online participation.

 We offer a variety of recorded and web-based credit courses from different departments.
 Browse our course list for details.